Corporate Rates: per hour: $250 • per day: $1500 • per week: $6000 • one hour consultation: FREE

 After that I created the art for several other games by my friends Nicholas and Rebecca Cravotta Bleau.
 One started as Crosswise and later became Quirkle.
 The other started as Tide Pool and later became something I can't even remember now.
 And though I have 50% ownership for both of these titles, I have not seen a penny for my work.
 Be careful who you trust and get EVERYTHING in writing.

-About this time I created Kaleid-i-Pod, the analog version of what would become Kaleid-o-vision.
-I was awarded another utility patent, #5555555, this one for a “kaleidoscope that attaches to a video monitor.”
+About this time I created Kaleid-i-Pod, the analog version of what would later become Kaleid-o-vision.
+I was awarded another utility patent, #7399083, this one for a “kaleidoscope that attaches to a video monitor.”
 The original product had interested manufacturers, however apple was blowing past the first video iPod with plans for touch screen iPod and iPhones.
 A very short time later, the original concept seemed outdated and I began envisioning Kaleid-o-vision, a touch screen kaleidoscope app.
 It’s pretty badass.
 I bring a version on my iPad for in-person interviews.
 I project kaleidoscopic videos at my parties.

 People don’t really understand this readily, so I’ll try to explain it clearly.
 The Kaleid-o-vision DEMO is one of my proudest "commercial" accomplishments to date.
 Before Kaleid-o-vision was created, I created a website to pitch the concept.
 Every word on the site was written my me.
 Every video on the site was crafted by me.
 And if you’re not familiar, working on your own stuff can be a real challenge; it’s very easy to lose site of things.
 It’s very challenging to Creative Direct your own work.
 I hope you get a chance to review the Kaleio-o-vision Demo.
 That hand crafted photoshop website raised $70,000.